Greater-London-Authority/how-tos/WSO2/setup/WSO2_apim_dockercompose_setup.md

 ```

 ### Step 4: Install Docker-compose
-We’ll check the [current release](https://github.com/docker/compose/releases "Named link title") and if necessary, update it in the command below:
+You need to check the [current release](https://github.com/docker/compose/releases "Named link title") of docker-compose and if necessary, update it in the command below.
+This is the command for installing docker-compose version 1.25.5:
 ```bash
 sudo curl -L https://github.com/docker/compose/releases/download/1.25.5/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
 ```
-Next we will set the permission and verify that the installation was successful by checking the version:
+Next, you must set the permission and verify that the installation was successful by checking the version:
 ```bash
 sudo chmod +x /usr/local/bin/docker-compose